lyudmilpetrov/samples/git-notes.md

 # Once you have the revisions you can start new branch before the mistake

 git branch <new branch name> <hash tag of the commit>

+# If you wish to set tracking information for this branch you can do so with:

+git branch --set-upstream-to=<remote>/<branch> tfc